How to Finance an ADU: 5 ADU Loan Options

 KEY TAKEAWAYS

-• Financing an ADU involves consideration of various options, including cash-out refinancing, home equity loans, home equity lines of credit, DSCR loans, and construction loans.
+- There are many ADU financing options to choose from, including cash-out refinancing, home equity loans, home equity lines of credit, DSCR loans, and construction loans.

 What Is an ADU?